 - How long do you want to keep working?

 Answer these career questions honestly before going out into the job market.
 Use these answers to frame your career strategy.
-Think of these questions as a starting point to your personal branding or how you might position yourself on your LinkedIn profile.
+Think of these questions as a starting point for your personal branding or how you might position yourself on your LinkedIn profile.

 2. Should you stay in the same industry or look at new verticals?